L0Lock/LUTs-Linear-to-Blender-s-Filmic-sRGB/README.md

 # LUTs-Linear-to-Blender-s-Filmic-sRGB

-Bunch of LUT files meant to be used in external softwares to manage EXR files created from Blender with Filmic color management.
+Includes LUTs tranform Linear intput into Blender's Filmic sRGB with the following looks:

+ - Very Low Contrast.3dl
+ - Low Contrast.3dl
+ - Medium Low Contrast.3dl
+ - Medium Contrast.3dl
+ - Medium High Contrast.3dl
+ - High Contrast.3dl
+ - Very High Contrast.3dl

 Each look is in a separated file.
 If none was selected in Blender, use "Medium Contrast".

 The lut files were created using [DuME's OCIO LUT Converter by Rainbox Dev](https://github.com/Rainbox-dev/DuME) with the following settings:
 - input color space: Linear